SynapticSage/CodeWeave/README.md

 - Convert IPython notebooks to Python scripts.
 - Remove comments and docstrings from Python files.
 - Optionally copy the output to the clipboard (MacOS only).
+- Generate a file tree structure at the beginning of the output file.
+- Preview the top N lines of each file.

 ## Installation